-During the year ended June 30, 2019, Paramount entered into an agreement to acquire 44 mining claims ("Cryla Claims") covering 589 acres located immediately to the west of the proposed Grassy Mountain site from Cryla LLC.
-Paramount will make annual lease payments of \$40,000 per year the first two years of the lease term and \$60,000 per year thereafter with an option to purchase the Cryla Claims for \$560,000 at any time.
+Paramount has an agreement to acquire 44 mining claims ("Cryla Claims") covering 589 acres located immediately to the west of the proposed Grassy Mountain site from Cryla LLC.
+Paramount is obligated to make annual lease payments of \$40,000 per year the first two years of the lease term and \$60,000 per year thereafter with an option to purchase the Cryla Claims for \$560,000 at any time.
 The term of the agreement is 25 years.
-In the event Paramount exercises its option to acquire the Cryla Claims, all annual payments shall be credited against a production royalty that will be based a prevailing price of the metals produced from the Cryla Claims.
+In the event Paramount exercises its option to acquire the Cryla Claims, all annual payments shall be credited against a production royalty that will be based on a prevailing price of the metals produced from the Cryla Claims.
 The royalty rate ranges between 2% and 4% based on the daily price of gold.
 The agreement with Cryla can be terminated by Paramount at any time.
-Paramount made the annual lease payment of \$40,000 as required by the agreement during the year ended June 30, 2019.
+Paramount made the annual lease payment of \$60,000 as required by the agreement during the year ended June 30, 2021.
 The Cryla Claims are without known mineral reserves and there is no current exploratory work being performed.

-During the year ended June 30, 2019, Paramount entered into an agreement with Nevada Select Royalty ("Nevada Select") to purchase 100% in the Frost Project, which consists of 40 mining claims located approximately 12 miles west of its Grassy Mountain Project.
+Paramount has an agreement with Nevada Select Royalty ("Nevada Select") to purchase 100% in the Frost Project, which consists of 40 mining claims located approximately 12 miles west of its Grassy Mountain Project.
 A total consideration of \$250,000 payable to Nevada Select will be based on certain events over time.
 Upon signing the agreement, Paramount made a payment of \$10,000 to Nevada Select.
 Nevada Select will retain a 2% NSR on the Frost Claims and Paramount has the right to reduce the NSR to 1% for a payment of \$1 million.
+All required payments under the agreement due at June 30, 2021 have been paid.
 The Frost Claims are without known mineral reserves.